jwohland/stilling_MPI-GE/README.md

 ## Other Files

+`requirements.yaml` can be used to create an Anaconda environment with all the necessary packages to run the scripts in this repository.

-make_land_mask.py computes a land mask on the MPI grid using runoff data and excluding Antartica and Greenland.
+`make_land_mask.py` computes a land mask on the MPI grid using runoff data and excluding Antartica and Greenland.

-Lmon_Amon_diff.py verify that wind speed data provided in the modeling realm Atmosphere (Amon) and Land (Lmon) contain the same values.
+`Lmon_Amon_diff.py` verify that wind speed data provided in the modeling realm Atmosphere (Amon) and Land (Lmon) contain the same values.

 ## Input data